“.MGX BY MATERIALISE JUST ANNOUNCED THE AVAILABILITY OF IT’S NEW CATALOGUE”

 “3D PRINTED LED OPTICS: STRAIGHT FROM THE PRINTER WITH ONLY ONE STEP FROM CAD-TO-OPTIC”

-LUXeXceL Group, a company having it’s head quarters and technology center in Goes, Netherlands, offers services for Optics Design and Additive Manufacturing of LED Optics.
-The process – called ‘Printoptical Technology’ – 3D prints optical structures and elements using modified wide format industrial inkjet equipment.
+Luximprint, a Dutch company having it’s head quarters and Creative Factories in Wemeldinge, Netherlands, offers services for Optics Design and Additive Manufacturing of Inspirational, Functional and Decorative Optical Plastics.
+The process 3D prints optical structures and elements using modified wide format industrial inkjet equipment.

 Droplets on Demand